Distressed Debt

 The Restructuring Process — Out of Court and In Court

-Out-of-court restructurings — also called exchange offers, debt exchanges, or liability management transactions — are generally faster, cheaper, and less disruptive to operations than bankruptcy, and they are preferred by companies and their equity sponsors when the capital structure problem is solvable without the coercive machinery of the bankruptcy code.
+Distressed companies can restructure their obligations through two broad pathways — an out-of-court exchange or amendment process, or an in-court restructuring under the bankruptcy code.
+Out-of-court restructurings are generally faster, cheaper, and less disruptive to operations than bankruptcy, and they are preferred by companies and their equity sponsors when the capital structure problem is solvable without the coercive machinery of the bankruptcy code.
 In a typical out-of-court exchange, the company offers existing bondholders new securities — often with extended maturities, reduced coupons, or equity components — in exchange for their existing bonds, typically on terms that are more favorable to tendering holders than what they might receive in a chaotic bankruptcy.
 The critical limitation of out-of-court restructurings is the holdout problem: because participation is voluntary, a minority of bondholders can refuse to exchange, leaving the company with a messy capital structure that includes both old and new securities and failing to achieve the comprehensive liability reduction that was the point of the exercise.
-Managing holdout risk — through exit consents that strip covenants from non-tendering bonds, through drop-down transactions that move collateral away from dissenting creditors, or through the selection of restructuring structures that minimize the economic incentive to hold out — has become one of the most sophisticated and contested areas of distressed debt practice.

 In-court restructuring under Chapter 11 of the United States Bankruptcy Code provides the most powerful and comprehensive framework for reorganizing an insolvent company's capital structure.
 A Chapter 11 filing imposes an automatic stay on all collection actions against the debtor, giving the company breathing room to operate while a reorganization plan is developed and negotiated.
 The debtor — almost always the existing management, operating as a debtor-in-possession — retains control of the business and has the exclusive right to propose a plan of reorganization for an initial period, typically 120 days.
 During this period, the debtor negotiates with its major creditor constituencies — often organized into formal creditor committees — to develop a plan that allocates value across the capital structure in a manner that can be confirmed by the bankruptcy court.